davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 #.
 One OpenCPI Board Support Package (OSP)

-   HDL Platform named ``zrf8_48dr``, with an RCC platform dependency on ``xilinx21_1_aarch64``
+   - HDL Platform named ``zrf8_48dr``, with an RCC platform dependency on ``xilinx21_1_aarch64``

 #.
-Supports the HDL Control Plane, HDL Data Plane, and interfaces to various other devices in a manner that is comparable with the vendor provided SDR
+Support of the HDL Control Plane, HDL Data Plane, and interfaces to various other devices in a manner that is comparable with the vendor provided SDR

 #.
 Documentation

-   #.
-OpenCPI zrf8_48dr Getting Started Guide
+   - OpenCPI zrf8_48dr Getting Started Guide

+   - OpenCPI zrf8_48dr Developers Guide (This Guide)

-.. _dev-Prerequisites-label:
+.. _dev-Prerequisites:

 Prerequisites
 ^^^^^^^^^^^^^

 #. **Knowledge**

    #.
 A working knowledge of the OpenCPI framework is a must.
-Its documentation is located at https://opencpi.gitlab.io/releases/latest/.
+Its documentation is located at https://opencpi.gitlab.io/releases/.
 Close attention must be made to the following:

       - OpenCPI Platform Development Guide